-- Utilize clinical practicum facilities (both Duncan Campus and West Campus sites); - Access medical center parking areas (Duncan Campus site only); - Enter the College building (Duncan Campus site only); - Receive discounts in the cafeteria (both sites); - Check items out of the library (both Duncan Campus and West Campus sites).
+- · Utilize clinical practicum facilities

+- · Access medical center parking areas

+- · Enter the College building

+- · Receive discounts in the cafeteria

+- · Check items out of the library
-It is expected that all students wear their College ID

-badges while in the building.
+It is expected that all students wear their College ID badges while in the building.
 Students who are also BJC Healthcare employees should wear their student badge while in the College building.
 All badges expire at the end of the students' program of study.
 Badges may be obtained at the BJH Public Safety Office located at the Mid Campus Center, 4590 Children's Place, Suite 1100 (on the first floor), Monday-Friday, 0800-1630 (closed on weekends and holidays).
 Students must submit a signed ID badge request form to obtain a badge.
 Forms may be obtained from the Academic and Student Support Services staff.
 Upon program completion or withdrawal from the College, badges must be returned.
 Do not use your badge to swipe for anyone other than yourself.
 Students are held accountable for allowing any individual into the building other than themselves.